 You use a dialect for everything in everyday life.
 If you’re buying sweets, hanging out with friends, ordering food, or even learning about the various sites, you do it all in the local dialect.

-Arabic dialects don’t have a standardized written form, so they easily absorb words from other languages.
+Arabic dialects don’t have a standardised written form, so they easily absorb words from other languages.
 This means that dialects can vary even within a country, and within a region, because of slang that gets borrowed from nearby countries.
 Egyptian Arabic has words from Turkish and even Italian (very few, though).
 North African Arabic gets word from nearby European languages — French, Italian, and Spanish.